Xuan0629/Web_Tic-Tac-Toe_Game/README.md

-# The repository serves as a backup for https://github.com/OntarioTech-CS-program/w23-csci2020u-project-team06
+# The repository is a duplication of the original submission of https://github.com/OntarioTech-CS-program/w23-csci2020u-project-team06
 # w23-csci2020u-project-team06
 | Collaborators |
 | --- |